 No. Only the JH can cancel the Housing Assistance Payments (HAP) Contract.
 An owner is free to terminate a lease agreement pursuant to the terms of the lease and applicable Florida law.
 Once the Lease agreement ends, the HAP Contract terminates automatically.
 In the case of malfeasance by the tenant, the owner is free to initiate eviction proceedings.

-How Long Can I Rent To A Section 8 Family?
+How Long Can I Rent To A HCV Family?

-The initial lease term is for one year and will continue annually unless the tenant gives notice to move or the landlord does not wish to renew, subject to HUD's funding for the Section 8 Program.
+The initial lease term is for one year and will continue annually unless the tenant gives notice to move or the landlord does not wish to renew, subject to HUD's funding for the HCV Program.